Nyall-Livett/SEG-major-project/README.md

 (when testing the source code and using the deployed system) *Please have JavaScript enabled
 Recommended: Firefox or Chrome
-Avoid: Safai
+Avoid: Safari

 Deployed System Location:
 http://afternoon-forest-16791.herokuapp.com

 Access Credentials for deployed system:
+(Both users follow each other and are members and leaders of clubs)
-Username:
+Username: JustinConway
-Password:
+Password: Password123
-Username:
+Username: OliviaAnderson
-Password:
+Password: Password123

 File Locations:
 - Source code can be found by unzipping the submitted file and going to the source_code directory